roots/docs/trellis/vagrant.md

 ### Virtualbox
 While `nfs` is the default mount type, the `virtualbox` method might offer better I/O performance on Linux hosts (up to 9x faster writes and 25x faster reads).
-`virtuabox` is also much simpler than `nfs` since it's built-into VirtualBox and requires no other software or configuration.
+`virtualbox` is also much simpler than `nfs` since it's built-into VirtualBox and requires no other software or configuration.

 See [this issue](https://github.com/roots/trellis/issues/1428) for details and tests results.